Abhishek-Mishra-77/Abhishek-Mishra-77/README.md

 <div align="center">
   <p align="center">
-  Hi there! 👋 I'm Abhishek Mishra, and thanks for stopping by my profile.

-I’m a Software Developer at OMR India Outsources Pvt.
-Ltd., where I specialize in building dynamic and scalable web applications using React.js, Node.js, Express.js, MongoDB, MySQL, AWS, and the MERN stack.
-I have a strong passion for creating impactful solutions, and I thrive in environments where innovation, learning, and collaboration are at the forefront.
+ Hi, I'm Abhishek Mishra, a passionate Full-Stack Web Developer with a strong focus on React.js, Node.js, Express.js, MongoDB, MySQL, AWS, and the MERN stack.

-When I'm not working on client projects, I serve as a part-time mentor at Sharpener Tech, where I get the chance to guide aspiring developers through both frontend and backend technologies.
-Helping others grow in areas like MongoDB, Express.js, React.js, and Node.js has been incredibly rewarding, and it also gives me the opportunity to continue learning myself.

-I’m always up for new challenges and love to dive into projects that push me to grow—both as a developer and as a person.
-Right now, I’m on the lookout for exciting opportunities to collaborate, solve complex problems, and keep improving my craft.
+With 2+ years of experience, I've worked extensively on both frontend and backend technologies.
+I’m always eager to take on new challenges and tackle complex projects that push me to learn and innovate.
+I’m also a mentor at Sharpener Tech, where I help guide and inspire the next generation of developers in technologies like React.js, Node.js, and MongoDB.

+Here’s a bit about me:

+✔️ I aspire to grow as a Full-Stack Developer, continuously honing my skills.

+✔️ I’m always learning and on the lookout for exciting MERN Stack opportunities that help me push the boundaries of web development.

+✔️ I’m passionate about team collaboration, sharing knowledge, and working on projects that make a real impact.

-Feel free to reach out to me at abhishekmishra992016@gmail.com if you'd like to connect, chat about opportunities, or discuss potential collaborations.
+Let’s connect and check out some of my projects on GitHub.
+Feel free to reach out at abhishekmishra992016@gmail.com if you want to chat, collaborate, or explore potential opportunities.

-Let’s make something great together!
+Looking forward to what we can build together!
   </p>
 </div>